 It’s tempting to buy cookware from brands making bold claims in ads and infomercials.
 But, despite their clever marketing, many fail to perform as promised.

-Through extensive testing, I’ve found five cookware brands that aren’t worth your hard-earned money despite their hype.
+Through extensive testing, I’ve found ten cookware brands that aren’t worth your hard-earned money despite their hype.

 In this guide, I’ll reveal which ones to avoid, explain their drawbacks, and recommend better alternatives.